drew-mack/ds-lecture-nosql/nosql.markdown

 Its key value data storage supports values stored as strings, lists, sets, bitmaps, hyperloglogs, and geospatial indicies[^5].
-In addition to serving as a cache in this way, redis provides a host of other features such as providing a publisher/subscriber messenger service, server-based Lua script execution, and built in time to live support.
+In addition to serving as a cache in this way, redis provides a host of other features such as providing a publisher/subscriber messenger service, server-based Lua script execution, and built in time to live support for an instance's members.

 ### Installing Redis